tinyMLx/EdgeMLUP-23/index.md

 # Welcome!

->The Edge ML University Program 2023: Workshop on Widening Access to TinyML Network by Establishing Best Practices in Education will be run in person in English at ICTP from from July 3-7 2023.
+>The Edge ML University Program 2023: Workshop on Widening Access to TinyML Network by Establishing Best Practices in Education was run in person in English at ICTP from from July 3-7 2023.
+Thanks for coming!
 <!-- Register to attend for free by **Thursday, April 27, 2023** on the [ICTP website](https://indico.ictp.it/event/10185)!<br> -->

 This workshop aims to develop sustainable university programs in embedded machine learning (also known as TinyML).